ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Access to SharePoint Sites can be controlled through a variety of means to ensure that the data of the sites is protected.
 This includes the configuration of:

-* Only allowing access from specific IP address locations
+* Only allowing access from specific IP address locations.
-* Only allowing access from apps that use modern authentication
+* Only allowing access from apps that use modern authentication.
-* Blocking access from devices which are not managed by the organisation through Microsoft Endpoint Manager
+* Blocking access from devices which are not managed by the organisation through Microsoft Endpoint Manager.
 * Sites can be further secured through the implementation of Idle session timeouts.
-Idle session timeouts essentially act to log a user out of SharePoint after a period of inactivity
+Idle session timeouts essentially act to log a user out of SharePoint after a period of inactivity.

 Access Controls provides an administrative tool to restrict access contents in SharePoint.